60+ Fun and Free Things to Do in Atlanta

 Atlanta Monetary Museum – Look inside their cash-processing operations, where millions of dollars are counted, sorted, or shredded daily.
 Kids will love to get a glimpse into the bank’s automated vault and see the robotic transports that do the heavy lifting.
 Self-guided free tours happen on weekdays only.

-The Jimmy Carter Presidential Library and Museum – This fascinating and educational museum, which sits on a beautiful 30 acre green space, is always free for kids 16 and under.
-Adults pay just $8.
+The Jimmy Carter Presidential Library and Museum – This fascinating and educational museum, which sits on a beautiful 30-acre green space, is always free for kids 16 and younger; adults pay $12.

 Museum of Aviation – Take a little trip down to Warner Robins to see the second largest museum in the United States Airforce.
 Budding pilots will love to learn about the history of aviation and see things like helicopters and fighter jets.